 - Ensuring the facility is adequately staffed to monitor residents

-Seniors Are at High-Risk of Dehydration & Malnutrition
+Why are Seniors More at High-Risk of Dehydration & Malnutrition?

 Senior citizens are more susceptible to suffer from dehydration and malnutrition than younger adults.
 This is due to factors that include:

 - A decrease in the body’s ability to conserve water;